Alehmann04/Fairy-Tail-Portible-Guild-English-Translation/README.md

 Fairy Tail Portable Guild - English Translaton patch
 ====================================================

-To Start with let my make it clear i have no idea what I'm doing.
+To Start with let my make it clear I have no idea what I'm doing.